30 Zero Waste Tips for Your Home

 Switch to Stainless Steel Straws

-Theres no need to stock up on plastic straws, which take up space and arent sustainable.
-Save money and the environment by purchasing reusable stainless steel straws.
-Check out these 10 products that will help you live more waste-free.
+There’s no need to stock up on plastic straws, which take up space and aren’t sustainable.
+Save money and the environment by purchasing waste-free products like these reusable stainless steel straws.

 Change Your Light Bulbs to LEDs

 Switching from incandescent to LED light bulbs saves a significant amount of energy.
 LEDs consume an average of 80 percent less energy than incandescent light bulbs, helping you to achieve your zero waste goals.

 Don’t throw away things like sheets, towels and other fabric items, consider transforming them into rags for cleaning, applying wood stain in the workshop and wiping up outdoor messes.
 Keep that fabric out of a landfill as long as possible!

 Layer with Wool Before Turning Up the Heat

 Whether on sheep or a human, wool regulates body temperature.
 You may be surprised how much warmer you feel after putting on a pair of wool socks and wrapping yourself in a wool blanket.
 You can even repurpose an old wool blanket into mittens.

 Turn the Water Off While Brushing Your Teeth

 Of course you should wet your brush and rinse it off when you’re done brushing.
 But what’s the point of running the water while the brush is in your mouth?
 Turn off the tap to save water and add to your zero waste efforts.

 While you won’t dramatically slash your energy bill by unplugging appliances that use little electricity, in some cases you’ll waste less electricity by turning things off or unplugging them.